hugorbarbosa/cpp-coding-style-guide/README.md

 Another option is using [`snake_case`][ref-style-snake-case], i.e., lowercase and with underscores to separate words, as the C++ Standard Library usually applies.

-To better differentiate user-defined types from the Standard Library types, it can be used upper case only on the first letter and keeping underscore (e.g., `My_type`), as mentioned in the [C++ Core Guidelines][ref-cpp-core-guidelines].
+Yet another possibility is to utilize upper case only in the first letter and keep the underscore (e.g., `My_type`), as mentioned in the [C++ Core Guidelines][ref-cpp-core-guidelines], to better differentiate user-defined types from Standard Library types.

 ```c++
 // Using snake_case.